Skip to main content

 Palette mode still uses the normal geometry selection and HUD slot system.

-- select a sector and apply the current palette entry as its source
+That means you can select geometry and apply the current Art Palette entry as its source.

 Apply Color belongs to the Palette dock, not to the Tile Picker.